 All program participants register for at least 3 credits of Italian Language.
 Elective courses are offered that may satisfy major requirements as well as fulfill some Humanities Core/LS curriculum categories.

-The LdM course schedule spreadsheet linked below includes a column entitled "Marist Code/Title."
-The Marist Code indicates the Marist course equivalent for each LdM course.
+- The LdM Course Schedule includes an entry entitled "Marist Code" wherein the Marist course equivalent for each LdM course is indicated.

 LdM is "a school immersed in the city" and Rome is a "classroom without walls."
 Student life at LdM reflects this.
 Every student at LdM benefits from an extensive, mandatory orientation session aimed at giving essential information about academic needs and expectations, housing, culture and community, and Italian law.
 Orientation sessions usually also include practical walking tours.
 Additionally, LdM Rome students benefit from the regular contact and support of an energetic and dedicated team of Academic Advisors, who are accustomed to helping students adjust to the Italian environment.
 Every student at LdM is assigned an individual academic advisor.